MathisFederico/LearnRL/README.md

 # LearnRL
-A library to learn and test reinforcement learning algorithms
+A library to use and learn reinforcement learning algorithms

-# Soon Realease 1 will be up !

 ## General framework for reinforcement learning agents